adeadedeji72/dareyio-pbl-project23/project23-persisting-data-k8s.md

 1. When PVCs are created with a specific size, it cannot be expanded except the storageClass is configured to allow expansion with the allowVolumeExpansion field is set to true in the manifest YAML file.
 This is "unset" by default in EKS.
 2. When a PV has been provisioned in a specific availability zone, only pods running in that zone can use the PV.
 If a pod spec containing a PVC is created in another AZ and attempts to reuse an already bound PV, then the pod will remain in pending state and report volume node affinity conflict.
 Anytime you see this message, this will help you to understand what the problem is.
-3. PVs are not scoped to namespaces, they a clusterwide wide resource.
+3. PVs are not scoped to namespaces, they a cluster-wide resource.
 PVCs on the other hand are namespace scoped.

 Further study on [Persistent Volumes here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes)